 What type and size are right for you depends on what kind of sandblasting do you do.
 Do you sandblast a lot of smaller parts 8 hours each day, then, in this case, an automatic pressure sandblasting cabin would be the most economical solution for you.

-If you don’t sandblast every day per 8 hours then a manual injector sandblasting cabin can be best suited for your need.
+If you don’t sandblast every day for 8 hours or more then a manual injector sandblasting cabin can be best suited for your needs.

 But don’t worry, our experts will ask you the right questions so we will always offer you the optimal solution for your sandblasting needs!
 Just call or write to us, our sandblasting experts are waiting.

 Frequently Asked Questions